nataliapost11/hw-team-profile-generator/README.md

   Licensed under the [MIT](https://opensource.org/licenses/MIT) license.

   ## Demo Video
-  A walkthrough video that demonstrates the functionality of the README generator is available here - [README Generator Demo](./assets/Team-Profile-Generator.mp4)
+  A walkthrough video that demonstrates the functionality of the Team Profile Generator is available here - [Team Profile Generator Demo](./assets/Team-Profile-Generator.mp4)

   ## How to Contribute
   Please feel free to send the feedback about the application or fork the repository and modify the code.